unm-digital-futures/digital-history-review/docs/essays/angelitas-de-caridad.md

 In the late 19th century, New Mexico's growth was spurred by ranching, mining and the railroads.
 But in the years prior to and after statehood, the state's economy was driven by one thing: disease, tuberculosis in particular'"
 %} [^TBinNewMexico]

  {% include figure.html
   class="img-left"
   width="36%"
-  caption="Sisters of Charity founding Lovelace Hospital" src="images/dmartinez_Base2_image9.png"
+  caption="Illustrations of the Sisters arriving to Martineztown" src="images/dmartinez_Base_image8.png"
 %}

 ## History of Martineztown